 Based on the Gulf Coast, the group's catchy brand of "Coastal Country" was a breath of fresh air to Texas Music fans.

 Now they're riding a wave of success with their second studio album “On The Run” and the release of "Texas Girls,” which spent over 23 weeks on the Texas Top 75 Radio Chart and was named a Top 200 Texas song of 2016.
-That single was followed by their latest song "Dance With Me Tonight" which again broke the Texas Top 40 and has been nominated for "Country Single of the Year."
+That single was followed by "Dance With Me Tonight" which again broke the Texas Top 40 and was nominated for "Country Single of the Year."
+Their latest single "Wildflower Lane" finds the band in a reflective mood, missing home while out on the road.

 "We wouldn't be where we are today if it weren't for the amazing support from the Texas Country community,” Steven James said.
 "The past two years have been a whirlwind for us."